“Healthy isn’t the same for everyone,” so said a manager of a Local Vitamin Store

 - Cliff Bars

 or maybe…make your own!
-Here is a cool article with 9 Homemade Energy Bar recipes!
+Here is a cool article with a healthy organic “no-bake” energy bar recipe!
 But remember, use only fresh, organic ingredients!
 You are worth it!

 Sources & Related Articles: